John-Athanasopoulos/Wifi-Deauther-ESP8266-Tutorial/README.md

 • Other knock-off products that might work, might not (is it really worth taking the risk?).

 There are of course a lot of boards that I have not included, as there are countless models of ESP8266 boards.
 These are just the most common.
 Personally, as I've read the ESP8266 NodeMcu with CP2102 is one of the best boards for this purpose, so if I was able to buy this one I would definitely stick with it.

 <p align="center"><img src="https://github.com/John-Athanasopoulos/Wifi-Deauther-ESP8266/blob/master/Pictures/ESP8266Boards.jpg"></p>

-> In order: DSTIKE WiFi Deauther MiNi ESP8266 OLED, ESP8266 NodeMcu with CP2102, WeMos D1 Mini ESP8266 NodeMcu 4M
+> In order: DSTIKE WiFi Deauther MiNi ESP8266 OLED, ESP8266 NodeMcu with CP2102, WeMos D1 Mini ESP8266 NodeMcu 4M.

 **What else are you going to need though?**
 In order for the board to work, you are definitely going to need a power source.
-The main way you can power up these boards are with a micro-USB cable.
-They have to be connected to a laptop or smartphone with a cable and then they can be used by those devices.
-So you you are defnitely going to need a micro-USB/USB cable, and if you plan to use it through your smarthphone you will also need a
-USB to micro-USB adapter.
+The main way you can power up these boards is with a micro-USB cable.
+They have to be connected to a laptop or smartphone with a cable and then they can be used via those devices.
+So you are defnitely going to need a micro-USB/USB cable, and if you plan to use it through your smarthphone you will also need a USB to micro-USB adapter.

 # Programming the board
 > IF YOU HAVE A DSTIKE WiFi Deauther MiNi ESP8266 OLED BOARD OR ANY BOARD THAT IS ALREADY PROGRAMMED, SKIP THIS STEP

 In order to be able to use the ESP8266 board, we will need to program it to execute the attacks we want.
 In order to do that, we will need to download the ARDUINO IDE (found here: <a href="https://www.arduino.cc/en/Main/Software">ARDUINO IDE</a>).
 <p align="center">Be careful!
 We need to download the ARDUINO IDE and not use the ARDUINO WEB EDITOR.</p>

 Once we have downloaded the ARDUINO IDE, we need to open it and head to the Navigation Bar.
 After that, we need to select File(or Arduino)/Preferences and a window will open.
 In the *"Additional Boards Manager URLs"* field, we need to paste the following links: